pbborisov18/ProjectManager/README.md

       - Use the StartingPointCustom.sql file to [restore the database](https://www.postgresql.org/docs/8.1/backup.html)

 2. Clone the repository
-3. [Get Recaptcha code from Google](https://www.google.com/recaptcha/admin/create) (I'll see if I can somehow disable this in dev in the future)
-   1. Create a classic key
-      - Recaptcha type - v2, invisible
-      - Domains - localhost

 3. Backend setup
    1. [Install Java](https://www.oracle.com/cis/java/technologies/downloads/#java17)
    2. Open the project using your preferred IDE